stephband/midi/README.md

 MIDI is a hub for receiving, sending and filtering browser MIDI messages, and a library of functions for manipulating them.

-MIDI aims to make it easy to attach physical instruments and controllers to web apps.
-Plus, JavaScript is a great langauge for processing events.

-Note: as of June 2015 Chrome has native MIDI support.
+The MIDI library aims to make it easy to attach physical instruments and controllers to web apps.
+As of June 2015 Chrome has native MIDI support.
 Joy!
 No other browser yet do.

 ## MIDI properties